-We grow a wide variety of vegetables for “swap and share” or “pick your own” with a bee friendly garden, set up by a local bee group, and a butterfly bed.
-Our range includes runner beans, climbing french beans, broad beans, rhubarb, kohl rabi, borlotti beans, artichokes, blackcurrants, peas, garlic, onions, courgettes, sweetcorn, butternut squash, lettuce, spinach, tomatoes apples and various herbs.
+We grow a wide variety of vegetables for “swap and share” or “pick your own” with a bee friendly garden, set up by a local bee group and a butterfly bed.
+Our range includes runner beans, climbing French beans, broad beans, rhubarb, kohl rabi, borlotti beans, artichokes, blackcurrants, peas, garlic, onions, courgettes, sweetcorn, butternut squash, lettuce, spinach, tomatoes apples and various herbs.

 The raised beds by the wall can be accessed from the pavement to pinch off a few herbs for soups etc. Anyone can pick their own and leave a donation or bring some of their own excess produce to swap for some from the garden.
 We welcome volunteers helping with garden tasks.

 With the onset of lockdown, many of us were in the age group advised to stay at home.
 We needed to focus on what we could do and the Community Garden seemed to be the place to do it.
-We were already growing seedlings for the Swap and Share corner so we upped production as people could not go to car boot sales or the local garden centres for their early supplies.
-We continued planting as usual with plenty of room to keep our distance.
+To be able to get out of the house and focus on a therapeutic activity is essential for the wellbeing of people suffering from anxiety or other problems.

 With no car boot sales and garden centres closed, the community garden became a place to pause and check during the daily walk.
 Pots of runner beans, climbing French beans, dwarf French beans, butternut squash, tomatoes, courgettes and a variety of herbs were quickly snapped up.
 Thank you for the many donations from local gardeners.